In this post, we’re going to teach you some useful Italian vocabulary.

 Arrivederci literally means “until we meet again”.

-We use it to say “goodbye” in a formal way, for instance when you want to say goodbye to your teacher.
+We use it to say “goodbye” in a formal way, for instance, when we want to say goodbye to our teacher.

 If you’re with a friend you can just say ciao, ci vediamo domani!